A-Olson8/Portfolio-1/README.md

 &nbsp;

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;After looking through all of the charts (and doing some additional research on zillow), Winston is making well informed business decision to buy a one bedroom condo within zipcode 02116.
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;After looking through all of the charts (and doing some additional research on Zillow), Winston is making a well informed business decision to buy a one bedroom condo within zipcode 02116.